hipspy/hips/docs/drawing_algo.rst

 =================
 HiPS tile drawing
 =================

-This is a summary of drawing algorithms that can be used by a HiPS client willing to create a cutout/display a given HiPS for a given WCS.
+This section describes the HiPS tile drawing algorithm implemented in this package, to create a sky image for a given WCS.

+The original description was for the algorithm implemented in Aladin Lite, written by Thomas Boch.
+In the meantime, the algorithm implemented in this Python package has deviated a bit, they are no longer the same.

+The implementation is based on ``numpy``, ``astropy``, ``healpy`` and ``scikit-image``.

 Naive algorithm
 ===============

-This is a naive (one could also say: simple and fast) algorithm for drawing HiPS tiles using affine transformations.
+This is a naive (one could also say: simple and fast) algorithm for drawing HiPS tiles using affine transformations, implemented in the `~hips.SimpleTilePainter` class and usually executed by users via the high-level `~hips.make_sky_image` function.

+First we compute and fetch the tiles that are needed for the given sky image:

 #.
+The user specifies a `~hips.WCSGeometry`, which is a `astropy.wcs.WCS`
+   as well as a width and height of the sky image to compute.
+#.
 Compute HiPS order corresponding to the requested image size/resolution.
 The
    attributes of HiPS properties needed for this are ``hips_order`` (order at the tile level) and ``hips_tile_width`` (number of pixels for tile width and height).
 If hips_tile_width is missing, a default value of 512 is assumed.
 #.
-Compute the list of tiles corresponding to the image FoV: in Python, we can
+Compute the list of tiles corresponding to the image FoV.
-   use healpy ``query_disc`` with a center corresponding to the center of the image and a radius equal to the maximum separation on the sky between the image center and all pixels in the image.
+   This is done by computing the HiPS tile HEALPix pixel index for every pixel in the sky image and then computing the unique set.
 #.
+Fetch (HTTP calls or from a local cache) all tiles in the list.

+Then we draw the tiles one by one using these steps:

-For each tile, compute the world coordinates (ra, dec) of the tile corner
+#.
+For each tile, compute the world coordinates of the tile corner
    vertices, using healpy ``boundaries`` function.
 #.
 For each tile, project vertices in image coordinates according to the
-   requested WCS.
+   requested WCS (performing ICRS to Galactic frame transformation if the HiPS and sky image aren't in the same frame already).
 #.
-Tiles whose vertices image coordinates are outside of the view, ie all above
-   or all below or all on the right or all on the left can be filtered out.
-#.
 We extend the tile by 1 pixel in all directions in order to hide "stitches"
-   with other tiles drawing.
+   with other tiles drawing (TODO: not done yet. needed?)
 #.
-Fetch (HTTP calls or from cache) all remaining needed tiles.
-#.
-Actual drawing:

-  a.
-We ‘split’ the image tile diagonally into 2 triangles.
-  b.
-Consider the first triangle
-  c.
-Compute the affine transformation to map this triangle image vertices with
-     computed image coordinates.
-  d.
-Draw the tile according to the affine transformation, applying a mask in
-     order to draw only the first triangle.
-  e.
-Repeat step c and d for the second triangle.

-If the HiPS one wants to use has a ``hips_frame`` property different from ‘equatorial’ (for instance ‘galactic’), additional coordinate frame conversions are required at steps #2 and #3.
+The four corners uniquely define a projective transform between pixel coordinates
+   on the tile and the output sky image.
+We use scikit-image to compute and apply that transform, which uses cubic spline interpolation under the hood.
+   Thus the output is always float data, even if the input was integer RGB image data.

+At the moment, we simply initialise the output sky image with pixel values of zero, and then sum the sky images we get from each projected tile.
+This is inefficient, and can result in incorrect pixel values at the lines corresponding to tile borders.
+We plan to implement a better (more efficient and more correct) way to handle that soon.

+Note that any algorithm using interpolation is not fully conserving flux or counts.
+This might be a concern if you use the resulting sky images for data analysis.
+It's your responsibility to decide if using this method is appropriate for your application or not!

 Tile distortion issue
 =====================